How to Get a Tax Transcript From the IRS

 - Record of Account Transcript: Choose this one if you want the combined information from the two transcripts listed above.

-- Wages and Income Transcript: This one shows information regarding your income, not any deductions.
+- Wages and Income Transcript: This one shows information regarding your income, including W-2, 1099, and IRA contribution information.

 - Verification of Non-Filing Letter: This would be appropriate if you simply have to prove that you didn’t have to file a tax return in a given year because you fell below the income requirements.